microsoft/malmo/doc/build_macosx.md

 ## Build on MacOSX ##

-These instructions were tested on MacOSX 10.12 (El Capitan).
+These instructions were tested on MacOSX 10.12 (Sierra).

 1. Install Homebrew: https://coolestguidesontheplanet.com/installing-homebrew-on-os-x-el-capitan-10-11-package-manager-for-unix-apps/